riccardoscalco/crayon/README.md

 # Crayon.css

-Crayon.css is a list of crayon colors variables, usable with your favourite CSS preprocessor, being it Stylus, Sass or Less.
+Crayon.css is a list of css variables linking color names to hexadecimal values.
+Provided for your favourite CSS preprocessor, being it Stylus, Sass or Less.

 Read more on http://riccardoscalco.github.io/crayon/.